The unpredictable ride that is Colorado sports betting just added a new twist, with college football cancellations happening in the fall.

 As for what this means for the three-month-old Colorado market and for sports betting in general, Kornegay said:

 “I think the effects are going to be very similar.
 Even though Colorado was going to experience their first college football season.
 In other jurisdictions that have already gone through a number of seasons, or maybe just one, whenever you lose about 35% of your football handle because they’re not going to play the season, it doesn’t matter what industry you’re in, it’s a pretty big punch to the gut.
 However, we do believe a lot of that college football handle will be transplanted to the pro football side.

 Even more so if the NFL expands their playing days to include maybe Friday and most likely Saturday.
 If we’re able to see two or three pro football games on Saturday like we do on Thanksgiving Day, and they do take advantage of that opportunity of college football not being played, those games will receive a tremendous amount of action.
 Whenever you isolate a game, it doesn’t matter if it’s college football, pro football or a basketball game, if it’s isolated it spikes the interest and that includes the betting handle on that particular game.”

 How much handle will sportsbooks lose?

 There is no doubt there’s disappointment on multiple levels regarding no college football in the Centennial State.
 From a sports betting perspective, that is especially true.
 Namely the fans who could have bet on the Buffaloes or Rams for the first time in the state.

-But it’s also true for the Colorado betting apps who now lose that handle.
+But it’s also true for the Colorado sportsbook apps who now lose that handle.
 As Kornegay noted, college football makes up 35% of the SuperBook’s football handle.

 As for the universities, Ralphie Report notes that CU will lose an estimated $88 million without football in 2020.